Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 * As a regular user, I want to be able to search recipes;
 * As a regular user, I want to see all the recipes in each category;
 * As a registered user, I want to have all the functionalities of a regular user and some extra functionalities;
+* As a registered user, I want to add new recipes;
+* As a registered user, I want to be able to edit my recipes;
-* As a registered user, I want to make use of CRUD (create, read, update and delete) for my recipes;
+* As a registered user, I want to be able to delete my recipes;
 * As a registered user, I want to quickly see all my recipes;
 * As an Admin user, I want to have all the functionalities of a registered user and some extra functionalities;
+* As an Admin member, I want to be able to edit any recipes;
-* As an Admin member, I want to be to make use of CRUD (create, read, update and delete) for all recipes;
+* As an Admin member, I want to be able to delete any recipes;
+* As an Admin member, I want to check what categories are available;
+* As an Admin member, I want to be able to add a category;
-* As an Admin member, I want to be to make use of CRUD (create, read, update and delete) for the categories;
+* As an Admin member, I want to be able to delete a category;

 ### Wireframes